eclipse-sumo/sumo/docs/web/docs/Downloads.md

 You can read the Homebrew-based installation guide [here](Installing/index.md#macos) or follow the Build instructions [here](Installing/MacOS_Build.md).

 "Bottles" are available for installing with [Homebrew](https://brew.sh/).
-They are built for the two most recent major macOS versions (currently Mojave and Catalina) and are built from source with minimal requirements (fox, proj, xerces-c).
+They are built for two of the most recent major macOS versions (currently Catalina and Big Sur) and are built from source with minimal requirements (fox, proj, xerces-c).
 If you need optional libraries, you can specify these on the brew command line and brew will compile SUMO from source.
 For details, see the [Formula's